Sebastian-Fitzner/veams.org/resources/templating/data/pages/js/usage/js__usage.md

 All files in the `modules` folder are optional and work in progress.
 Keep that in mind.

 There are `scss` and `hbs` files for some modules, which you can use in your project.

+### Initializing and Event Binding

+To initialize our Modules we use a custom `loadModule` function which you should used in the `main.js`.

+Furthermore we expect that you be well versed with our [`Veams-Methodology`](/methodology/javascript/modules.html).
+In this section we explain how we define our markup and provide options.